 Satin paint has a mild sheen suitable for high ceilings, walls, trim, and wood.
-You can get it any shade.
 It’s ideal for interior and exterior surfaces and also suitable for furniture, doors, skirting boards, and more.

 What Is Satin Paint?

-Satin paint is a type of finish that appears glossy or flat, depending on the surrounding light.
-It has less luster than semi-gloss and gloss paints but is shinier than matte paints.
+Satin paint appears glossy or flat, depending on the surrounding light.
+It has less luster than semi-gloss paint but is shinier than a matte finish.
 You can get a satin finish in oil-based or water-based paints.
 It’s suitable for interior walls and offers great durability in high-traffic areas.

 How Is Satin Paint Different From Other Finishes?

 Slightly Glossy Finish

 Satin sheen is greater than eggshell and matte finishes but less reflective than semi-gloss and gloss finishes.
 Satin’s glossy finish is ideal for family rooms, cabinets, and moldings.
 You can also use a satin finish on wall trims for a subtle luster.